 The name: Mosquito Lagoon

 Well named!
-Please, sometimes consider avoiding the lagoon at height of Mosquito season or at least be prepared to apply a lot of insect repellent for the plentiful & large stripped leg Marsh Mosquitos.
+Please, sometimes consider avoiding the lagoon at height of Mosquito season or at least be prepared to lather on copious amounts of insect repellent as protection from the plentiful & large stripped leg Marsh Mosquitos.

 Mosquito season is also lightning season.
-More than once we have played it too close to making it to our vehicle before the storms arrived.
+More than once we have played it too close to making it to the safety of our vehicle before the storms swept the lagoon.

 In fact this video clip from a local fishing site shows the fisherman playing right up to the scary lightning.
 Have to think there might be an addiction or something. ha!

 But other than the skeeters & storms; Mosquito Lagoon is huge, primitive, remote, wild, unpredictable, in other words perfect.

 My preferred launch spot is now Eddy Creek on Canaveral National Sea Shore (east side of Mosquito Lagoon) However I have used them all, BioLab ramp, Barris Cove (Haulover Canal) Beacon 42 Ramp, Oak Hill & Max Hoeck Creek.

 We have enjoyed all of these launch location and the ramps on the Indian River only a few miles away, across State Road 3: Dummit Cove & Dummit Creek, Patillo Creek and the east entrance to Haulover Canal.